Source: Giants going back to Eli as starting QB

 It was a move that prompted an outcry from fans and former and current players.
 Los Angeles Chargers quarterback Philip Rivers called the handling of the situation "pathetic."

-Manning stood and watched on the sideline as Smith had his ups and downs, completing 21 of 34 passes for 212 yards with a touchdown and two fumbles in the loss.
-Coach Ben McAdoo, who was fired Monday morning, said that Smith had done nothing to prevent himself from getting another start.
+Manning stood and watched on the sideline as Smith had his ups and downs Sunday, completing 21 of 34 passes for 212 yards, 1 touchdown and 2 fumbles in the loss.
+Coach Ben McAdoo, who was fired Monday morning, said Smith had done nothing to prevent himself from getting another start.

 But defensive coordinator Steve Spagnuolo is now the interim head coach.
 Manning's former quarterbacks coach Mike Sullivan remains the offensive coordinator.